mlandauer/cuttlefish/README.md

 Ruby 1.9.3, MySQL, Postfix
 (Postfix is optional for local development or just trying it out.
 Some things like the email deliverability just won't show anything)

+Also you need the following libraries: imagemagick, libmagickwand-dev, libmysqld-dev

 ##To install:
 ```
 bundle install